bbrowning/emacs/README.md

     git submodule update

-Finally, create a file called `~/.emacs` and place the following two lines in it:
+Finally, create a file called `~/.emacs` and place the following line in it:

-    (add-to-list 'load-path "~/.emacs.d")
     (load "~/.emacs.d/init.el")

 You can put local configurations in config/custom.el.
 Any passwords